RobRoyRevival2023-190323-1323 copy.JPG

 Rob Roy Revival will pay tribute to this great history with 80 invitation-only cars taking on the hillclimb.
 All cars competing will be pre-1980, focusing on attracting some of Australia’s most significant pre-war GP cars, open wheel, sports and touring race cars.
 Recent upgrades to the track will ensure some of the best cars will be willing and able to take on Rob Roy.

-2025 Featured Marques
+2025 Featured Marque

 Our Revival Patron